 Place yourself behind the starting line according to your expected finish time.
 There will be large signs with finish times printed on them along the entire start section to help you place yourself correctly.

-You can also follow one of the 13 official pace teams targeting finish times from 3 to 5 hours.
+You have the opportunity to follow one of the 13 official pace teams targeting finish times from 3 to 5 hours.
 They will be wearing coloured balloons indicating their finish times.

 Food & fluids at the start and finish

-After crossing the finish line, you are offered the following selection of food, beverages and energy products delivered by our sponsors.
+After crossing the finish line, you are offered a selection of food, beverages and energy products delivered by our sponsors.

-All runners who finish the race within the official course time limit receive a medal after crossing the finish line.
+All runners who finish the race receive a medal after crossing the finish line.

-Be aware that medals will be handed out all the way down along the finishing area in order to avoid queueing.
-It is possible to have your medal engraved in the Runners Area.
+Be aware that medals will be handed out all the way down along the finishing area in order to avoid congestion at the finish line.

 Get a free celebration photo

 Be sure to have your free celebration photo taken right after crossing the finish line.

 The photo will be included into your personal finisher video which will be available a couple of days after the race.